mikicz/ucl-photonics-oss-talks/oss.md

 # Library vs project

 - Library is some code which provides specific funcionality
-  - Used as components while building other software
+  - used as components while building other software
-  - For example Pandas, Numpy, Tensorflow, etc.
+  - for example Pandas, Numpy, Tensorflow, etc.
 - Project is standalone piece of software designed
-  - Used directly by end user
+  - used directly by end user
-  - For example Firefox, Blender, VLC media player, etc.
+  - for example Firefox, Blender, VLC media player, etc.
 - Libraries often use more libraries
 - Projects usually use many libraries